Gulab Jamun

 Step-by-Step Cooking Process

-5. Heat oil in a pan for frying.
+- Heat oil in a deep pan over medium heat for frying.

-8. In another pot, combine sugar and water to make the syrup.
+- In another pan, combine sugar and water to make syrup, adding cardamom powder.

-10. Soak the fried balls in warm syrup for at least 2 hours.
+- Soak the warm gulab jamuns in the sugar syrup for at least 30 minutes.

 Alternative Ingredients